leegare/pet_insurance/README.md

 From the Roc curve above it's a good thing that the scores on both sets are pretty much alike, thus it is less likely the model is overfitting.
 Joining the validation set with the training set (to get the maximum samples possible) augmented the average precision by 0.01
 ---
-### 9. Conclusion
+### 5. Conclusion

 The AUC score lowered as expected since more variance was added thanks to the data samples from the validation set.
 To compensate the class imbalance, I would have considered including more features pertaining to the minority class and even expand the set with a higher value for n-grams.
-Also if I had more free time to work on this project, I'd check out the option of finding Word2vecs that could be clustered in each class.
+Also if I had more free time to work on this project, I'd check the option of finding Word2vecs that could be clustered in each class.